akuznetsova/spf-2024/README.md

 [Class Recap Template](./templates/[TEMPLATE]-recap.md)

 # Course Schedule
+(Tentative): Exact timing subject to change.
+This is a live syllabus which will be updated throughout the course.
 ## Part 1: Star Formation in the Galaxy
 ### The Interstellar Medium: the ingredients of planetary systems